nrgpy/intro-nrgpy/Instructions.md

 ## Using the Jupyter notebook

 There are many ways to use a Jupyter notebook.
-Here we are using it in a fairly direct manner.
+Here we are running it as a web application and opening it in a browser.

-Note: if you are already a user of an IDE such as VS Code or Spyder then you may prefer to use the built in Jupyter interface there.
+> __Note__: if you are already a user of an IDE such as VS Code or Spyder then
+> you may prefer to use the built in Jupyter interface there.

 Run the following from your activated virtual environment: